LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

-   Have the computer complain that the human is cheating (and stop the game) if the computer guesses the only posible value, and the human does *not* respond with "E".
+   Have the computer complain that the human is cheating (and stop the game) if the computer guesses the only possible value, and the human does *not* respond with "E".